mighty-gerbils/gerbil/doc/guide/intro.md

 ```

-We can also initialize using the generate `make-Point` and `make-Point3D` constructors, or the low level initializer `make-instance`:
+We can also initialize using the generated `make-Point` and `make-Point3D` constructors, or the low level initializer `make-instance`:
 ```
 > (make-Point x: 1 y: 2)
 #<Point #5>